Projection-free Online Learning with Arbitrary Delays: Main Results

-\end{thm} Theorem \ref{thm1} shows that our Algorithm \ref{alg2} can achieve an $O(T^{2/3}+d\log T)$ regret bound for strongly convex losses and general sets with unknown delays.
-First, this bound is better than the regret bound in Theorem \ref{thm0} that is achieved by only using the convexity condition.
-Second, the $O(d\log T)$ term in this bound is better than the $O(dT^{1/3})$ term in the regret bound presented by Theorem \ref{thm0-sc} that has benefited from the strong convexity of decision sets.
-Third, this bound matches the $O(T^{2/3})$ regret bound of OFW for strongly convex losses and general sets in the non-delayed setting \citep{Garber-AISTATS21,Wan-AAAI-2021-C} as long as $d$ does not exceed $O(T^{2/3}/\log T)$.
+where $C_1=G+\beta D$ and $C_2=G+2\beta D$. \end{thm} \begin{remark} \emph{Theorem \ref{thm1} shows that our Algorithm \ref{alg2} can attain an $O(T^{2/3}+d\log T)$ regret bound for strongly convex losses with arbitrary delays.
+First, this bound matches the $O(T^{2/3})$ regret bound of OFW for strongly convex losses in the non-delayed setting \citep{Wan-AAAI-2021-C}, as long as $d$ does not exceed $O(T^{2/3}/\log T)$.
+Second, as long as $d$ does not exceed $O(T^{3/4}/\log T)$, this bound is smaller than $O(T^{3/4})$, and thus is better than the $O(T^{3/4}+\bar{d}T^{1/4})$ regret bound in Theorem \ref{thm0}, which is established by only using the convexity condition.
+Third, it is better than the $O(d^{1/3}T^{2/3})$ regret bound achieved by combining the technique of \citet{Joulani13} and the $O(T^{2/3})$ regret bound of OFW for strongly convex losses, as long as $d$ does not exceed $O(T/(\log T)^{3/2})$.} \end{remark}

-Furthermore, we establish the following theorem with respect to the regret of Algorithm \ref{alg2} over strongly convex sets. \begin{thm} Let $\x^\ast$ be an arbitrary vector in the set $\K$.
-Suppose Assumptions \ref{assum1} and \ref{assum2} hold, all losses are $\beta$-strongly convex, and the decision set is $\beta_K$-strongly convex, Algorithm \ref{alg2} has

-\end{thm} Theorem \ref{thm1-sc} shows that our Algorithm \ref{alg2} can achieve an $O(\sqrt{T}+d\log T)$ regret bound for strongly convex losses and strongly convex sets with unknown delays.
-First, this bound is better than the above $O(T^{2/3}+d\log T)$ regret for strongly convex losses and general sets.
-Second, this bound matches the $O(\sqrt{T})$ regret bound of OFW for strongly convex losses and strongly convex sets in the non-delayed setting \citep{Wan-AAAI-2021-C} as long as $d$ does not exceed $O(\sqrt{T}/\log T)$.